x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/4-Variables.md

 <br>

-## Changing the data in a mutable type
+## `Aliasing: Mutable Types`
-> * Changing the value of a mutable type, changes the value for all aliases
+Changing the value of a mutable type, changes the value for all aliases

 ```python